 Easy Shakshuka with Spinach

-Whether you eat this traditional Mediterranean breakfast dish early in the morning, as lunch or as a breakfast for dinner, it is simple to make and delicious at any time of day.
+Whether you eat this traditional Mediterranean breakfast dish early in the morning, as lunch or at dinner time, it is simple to make and delicious at any time of day.
 This Easy Shakshuka with Spinach recipe for two is foolproof, vegetarian and gluten free.

 As mentioned, eating Shakshuka; onion and bell pepper on an empty stomach as breakfast, may not be for everybody.
 Totally understandable, that’s why you have lunch and dinner as alternatives.
 Serve it on toast, with a naan or any other type of bread.
 Serve it with pasta, rice, farro, quinoa or any other grain.
+Add a cheese, like Halloumi or melt a cheese, straight into the mix.
 This recipe is a breakfast for two, so if you want it as a slightly bigger meal, multiply it.

 • Spinach